ehaupt/fastest_pkg/README.md

 50 10 80 pkg0.tuk.freebsd.org.
 ```

-However, this method does not chose the fastest mirror.
+However, this method does not choose the fastest mirror.
 This script can help you to find the fastest pkg mirror near you.

 ```console
 $ ./fastest_pkg.py